iunn-sh/epic-games-v-apple-google/presentation.md

 ### 市場界定

 上訴法院 :balance_scale: 「Gaming within the Android ecosystem」
-> - It is of little consequence that Apple and Google were previously found to compete in the market for "digital mobile gaming transactions" in the Apple litigation. ... ==The Google trial focused on gaming within the Android ecosystem.==  That the markets in this case—for Android app distribution and Android in-app billing—overlap with or may constitute submarkets of the "digital mobile gaming transactions" market does not make them identical markets.
+> - It is of little consequence that Apple and Google were previously found to compete in the market for "digital mobile gaming transactions" in the Apple litigation. ... <mark>The Google trial focused on gaming within the Android ecosystem.</mark>  That the markets in this case—for Android app distribution and Android in-app billing—overlap with or may constitute submarkets of the "digital mobile gaming transactions" market does not make them identical markets.
-> - Although ==Google and Apple== compete for mobile-gaming downloads and mobile-gaming in-app transactions, they ==do not compete in the Android-only app distribution and in-app billing markets==, where Google competes against Samsung, Amazon, and others.
+> - Although <mark>Google and Apple</mark> compete for mobile-gaming downloads and mobile-gaming in-app transactions, they <mark>do not compete in the Android-only app distribution and in-app billing markets</mark>, where Google competes against Samsung, Amazon, and others.

 | iOS | Android | PC | Console | Streaming |
 | --- | --- | --- | --- | --- |